Welcome to the Department of Modern Languages

 We love to teach and we think it shows!

 (Dr. Detwiler - Fulton School Chair award and

 Dr. Kew - Fulton School Teaching award in 2013)

 Small class sizes with “smart” classrooms

-in the new TEC building:
+in the state-of-the-art TEC building:

 Class sizes in our department rarely exceed 20 students per

 class and often are a bit smaller.